marianol/simple6502/README.md

 ## Design

 The goal is to build a simple 6502 SBC with RAM, ROM, IO decoding and a debug IO port with LEDs.An espansion bus will carry all the address, data and supporting lines to allow adding IO and other hardware expansions.
+The design will be centered around a 6502 BUS that uses Apple ][ edge connectors (EDAC 395-050-520-201).
+The motherboard will have the basic power, reset and a simple debug IO port made of a 74HC273 octal flip-flop driving LEDs.
 Target clock spped will be 2 Mhz.
-The PCB will be kept at 100x100mm to reduce cost.
+All the PCBs will be kept at 100x100mm to reduce cost.

 ## Memory Map